BDWiii/EnergyAI/README.md

 Evaluation runs monthly via GitHub Actions, comparing candidate models against a benchmark QA set.
 All logic is wrapped in Docker and served as REST APIs for production deployment.
-This is not a prototype—it's a full-stack agentic system for scalable, self-improving AI pipelines.
+This is not a prototype—it's a full-stack agentic system for scalable, self-improving AI pipelines. which is purposeful if to make end-to-end workflow for fine-tuning LLMs.
 Welcome to the future of intelligent AI/MLOps.

 🧠 Prompt Engineering Showcase